opticgroup/icmesh/index.md

 We're looking for:

+- **You** to buy a device, join the network, and start working with us!
+- **Community Leaders** to help us fund raise $1,000 for the further build out of repeaters in Trabuco Canyon and specialized nodes to connect our canyon neighbors.
-- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help us establish the network, place inital repeaters, and contribute code.
+- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help us establish the network, place inital repeaters, manage servers, and contribute code.
-- **You** to buy a device, join the network, and spread the word!

 - **Meet Up** – Join us 📅 **Wednesday's at 6PM** on the mesh & facebook to test the network weekly.
-- **Community Leaders** to help us secure funding.
-Our goal is $1,000 to purchase repeater equipment and maintain our servers.
+Join us on [Discord](https://discord.com/invite/YY4eNUTF?utm_source=Discord%20Widget&utm_medium=Connect) to chat with [SoCalMesh](https://socalmesh.org)

 ---

 ## ✅ **Current Progress**
-- Solar node is live on Hamilton Trail with 3 more nodes ready for placement.
+- Solar node is live on Hamilton Trail with 3 more nodes ready for deployment.
 - Succesful testing between Hamilton, Cooks, and even Coto De Caza
-- Advanced features such as MQQT, Meshview, and a [Discord Chat Server](https://discord.com/invite/YY4eNUTF?utm_source=Discord%20Widget&utm_medium=Connect) are available.
+- Tools to help admins build out & monitor the network (MQQT, MeshView, Maps, Grafana Dashboards).

 ---